finnahern/javascript-quiz/README.md

 - #### CSS
 	- No errors were found when passing through the [Jigsaw validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Ffinnahern.github.io%2Fjavascript-quiz%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
 - #### JavaScript
-	- No errors were found when passing through the official [Jshint validator](https://jshint.com/)
+	- No errors were found when passing through the [Jshint validator](https://jshint.com/)
 		- The following metrics were returned:
 		- There are 13 functions in this file.
 		- The function with the largest signature take 1 arguments, while the median is 0.